hermangroup/docs/introduction/how-to-buy.rst

   Mercury Cash is an online/mobile wallet and licensed money transmitter with integration for merchant services.
-Balances can be held in both Ethereum and Dash, and deposited or withdrawn in local currencies through a number of methods, including credit cards.
+Balances can be held in both Ethereum and Historia, and deposited or withdrawn in local currencies through a number of methods, including credit cards.

 cryptomonster